mukhammedaliametov/tailwind-web/README.md

 # tailwind-web
-This project was developed using React Js and Tailwind Css for the tutorial!
+This project was developed using React Js and Tailwind Css for the tutorial